nehatkr/nehatkr/README.md

  - 🌱 I’m currently learning DSA with cpp
  - 🌱 I’m currently learning FrontEnd
  - 🤔 I’m looking for ideas for my next projects
- - 🥅 2024 Goals: Become better at Frontend
+ - 🥅 2025 Goals: Become better at Frontend as well as backend
  - ⚡ Fun fact: I am a sketch artist as well.